Advertiser Disclosure

 Beyond paying your credit card bills early or on time each month and keeping your utilization low, here are some ways to use a credit card to build credit:

-• Ask a relative or friend to add you as an authorized user on their credit card.
+• Ask a family member or friend to add you as an authorized user on their credit card.
 You’ll benefit from their positive payment history and establish credit faster.
 However, your credit score will take a hit if the primary cardholder falls behind on payments.
 This route is only a good idea if you know people who manage their money well.

-• Monitor your credit report to ensure your accounts are reported correctly, and no errors exist.
+• Monitor your credit report to ensure your accounts are reported correctly and that no errors exist.
 If you notice inaccuracies, file disputes right away to have them rectified.
 This strategy can result in immediate credit score gains.
 You can obtain a free copy of your credit report each year from each of the three major credit bureaus.

 Advertisement Disclosure